 How do I create a budget?

+The first step in creating a budget is to set your goals.
 What are your financial goals?
 Do you have debts you need to pay off?
 Do you want to minimize the debt you graduate with?
 Are you trying to save for a car, a vacation, or your future?
-Budgeting involves tough choices, but having a goal will make budgeting a little less painful.
+What do want to accomplish while you are in school and when you graduate?
+Budgeting involves tough choices, but having a goal will make budgeting a little less painful and allows you to start planning for the future.

 It's useful to separate your expenses into three categories: